quyuan01/pdf-extract-bench/README.md

 python markdown_calculate.py --tool_type tools --download_dir datasets/tools --types dataset_type
 ```
 # Contact
-For any questions about the dataset, please contact the authors by wechat.
+For any questions about the dataset, please contact the authors by wechat opendatalab_yunying.